 Washing machines come in a wide range of sizes and styles with many different features.
-They're sold as separate washer and dryer appliances, top-load washers, front-load washers, portable washers, laundry centers and wash/dryer combos.
+They're sold as separate washer and dryer appliances, top load washers and front load washers.
+They also come as portable washers, laundry centers and washer/dryer combos.

-HE top-load washers use an impeller, a kind of rotating mechanism, to clean clothes by gently moving them through the water.
-HE front-load washers achieve the movement of the clothes through a tumbling action.
-Traditional washers have a center post, or agitator, that rubs against the clothes as they move through the water.
+HE top load washers use an impeller, a kind of rotating mechanism, to clean clothes by gently moving them through the water.
+HE front load washers achieve the movement of the clothes through a tumbling action.
+Traditional washers have a center post, or agitator.
+The agitator rubs against the clothes as they move through the water.

 When comparing an agitator vs. impeller, it's helpful to know that an impeller creates strong currents in the water to whisk soil and stains out of fabrics.
 With no center agitator to thrash against, clothing is protected from wear and tear while still being cleaned efficiently.

-Another difference in an agitator vs. impeller is that an impeller also takes up less space in a washer, allowing an HE washing machine to have more usable cubic feet of space in the wash tub than a traditional machine.
+Another difference in an agitator vs. impeller is that an impeller also takes up less space in a washer.
+This allows an HE washing machine to have more usable cubic feet of space in the wash tub than a traditional machine.

-Again, HE washing machines use less water and energy than traditional models, which allows you to save money on utility bills and conserve natural resources.
-They are available with matching dryers, or you can purchase different models and styles of washers and dryers separately.
+Again, HE washing machines use less water and energy than traditional models.
+This saves you money on utility bills and conserves natural resources.
+They're available with matching dryers, or you can purchase different models and styles of washers and dryers separately.

-Comparisons Between HE Front-Load Washers vs. HE Top-Load Washers
+HE Front Load Washers vs. HE Top Load Washers

-High-efficiency washers come in both front-load washer and top-load washer styles.
-Most HE washer models accomodate larger loads.
-Some recent HE washer models come with smartphone connectivity so they can alert you when your wash cycle is complete.
+High-efficiency washers come in both front load washer and top load washer styles.
+Most HE washer models can fit larger loads.
+Some recent HE washer models come with smartphone connectivity.
+A smart washer alerts you when your wash cycle is complete.

 Portable washers are also available as HE models.
 These washers are ideal for small spaces, apartments, individuals or two-person households.
 Portable washers are single appliances that wash, but do not dry.